gitlabhq/gitlabhq/docker/README.md

 sudo docker run --detach --name gitlab_app --publish 8080:80 --publish 2222:22 --volumes-from gitlab_data sytse/gitlab-app:7.10.1
 ```

-Now please refer to the section above 'After starting a container'.
+After this you can login to the web interface as explained above in 'After starting a container'.

 ### Build images